RazanKhAlhasan/SQL/SQL Projects/Employee Performance Mapping/README.md

 We value your feedback and are committed to providing the best possible support and assistance for your project analysis needs.

-Thank you for using the Employee Performance Mapping Project! 🙏
+Thank you for checking out the Employee Performance Mapping Project! 🙏